eclipse-theia/theia-website/src/docs/composing_applications.md

 # Build your own IDE/Tool

-This guide will teach you how to build your own Theia-based application.
+This guide will teach you how to create your own Theia-based application.
 The guide will demonstrate how to configure your own application composed of existing or new Theia extensions, and any VS Code extensions you want bundled in your application by default.
 Please get familiar with the [extension mechanisms of Theia](/docs/extensions/) in case you are not already.
-This guide describes the manual steps to build a Theia-based product, there are two ways to avoid this manual set-up:
+We provide two entry points for creating your own Theia-based application.

-- [Theia Extension Yeoman generator](https://github.com/eclipse-theia/generator-theia-extension): Generates Theia-based products along with example extensions.
+- [Theia Yeoman generator](https://github.com/eclipse-theia/generator-theia-extension): Generates Theia-based applications along with example extensions.
-- [Theia IDE](/#theiaide): A tool based on the Theia Platform that can be used as a template for creating installable desktop applications based on Theia.
+- [Theia IDE](/#theiaide): A tool based on the Theia Platform that can be used as a template for creating installable desktop applications based on Theia with additional features such as automatic updates, branding, etc..
 [Learn how to extend and adapt the Theia IDE](/docs/blueprint_documentation/).

-We still recommend reading the manual guide first, it allows you to understand the structure of a Theia-based project.
+If you are new to Theia, we recommend starting with the first option, as it is quicker and simpler to get started with.
+If you want to create a full product based on Theia, you can later on switch to using the Theia IDE without loosing your existing work by integrating your extensions into your custom version of the Theia IDE.
+In this guide, we will demonstrate how to get started with the [Yeoman Generator](https://github.com/eclipse-theia/generator-theia-extension).

 ## Requirements